c0ntinuum/homebrew-scriptcs/README.md

 ## Installation

-[Mono](http://www.mono-project.com/) >= 3.0.0 is a dependency of scriptcs
-so this formula will install the latest mono as well.
+[Mono](http://www.mono-project.com/) 3.0.0 (or newer) is a dependency so this formula will install that.

-Just `brew tap c0ntinuum/homebrew-scriptcs` and then `brew install scriptcs`.
+Just `brew tap c0ntinuum/homebrew-scriptcs` and then `brew install scriptcs` simple.

 You can also install directly via a URL: